 Did you know it is important to properly maintain your rainwater capture device, not just for longevity but for health reasons?
 Find out how and why in our easy to follow guide.
 This includes water butts and rain planters of all shapes and sizes!

-Proper maintenance will likely increase the longevity and functionality of your rainwater capture system as well as help to combat the issues listed below.
+Proper maintenance will likely increase the longevity and functionality of your rainwater capture system reducing the risk of cracks, leaks and degradation.

 Mosquitoes breed in standing water like water butts and a build-up of leaves in the gutters provides a habitat for them (Public Health England).